skttl/konstrukt-documentation/api/menu-actions.md

 In addition to this `Configure` method, your `Execute` method will also now accept an additional `settings` parameter of the settings type which will be pre-populated by Konstrukt with the value entered by the user allowing you to alter your actions behaviour accordingly.

-## Adding a row action to a list view
+## Adding a menu action to a collection

-Row actions are added to a list view as part of the list view configuration.
-See [List View API documentation](collection-list-views.md#adding-a-row-action) for more info.
+Menu actions are added to a collection as part of the collection configuration.
+See [Collection API documentation](collections.md#adding-menu-actions) for more info.